 We cannot adequately compensate Lakhdar and Mustafa for what they went through—what we put them through.
 We cannot restore to them the years they lost, or the opportunity to watch their children grow up.
 But we can listen to them and do our utmost to make sure that other innocents do not suffer the same fate.

 Please also consider sharing a message of support with Lakhdar and Mustafa by clicking the envelope icon below and writing them a note.
-Also, if you would like, you can contribute to this GoFundMe campaign.
+Also, if you would like, you can contribute to this fundraiser.
 All contributions will be split between Lakhdar and Mustafa to assist with their efforts to rebuild their lives after Guantanamo.